sam-0905/Namaste-React--1/session-6/Theory/Q&A.md

 ##  What is `Monolith architecture`?

      A `Monolith architecture` is a traditional model of a software program, which is built as a unified unit that is self-contained and independent from other applications.
 A monolithic architecture is `a singular, large computing network with` one code base` that couples all of the business concerns together`.
-To make a change to this sort of application requires `updating the entire stack by accessing the code base and building and deploying an updated version of the service-side interface.` This makes updates restrictive and time-consuming. means we are not dividing software into small, well-defined modules, we use every services like, database, server or a UI of the application, in one Application file.
+To make a change or a small change in it (We need to deploy the hole project init.For instance we changed a button we use deploy our Whole project.) to this sort of application requires `updating the entire stack by accessing the code base and building and deploying an updated version of the service-side interface.` This makes updates restrictive and time-consuming. means we are not dividing software into small, well-defined modules, we use every services like, database, server or a UI of the application, in one Application file.

      - Benefits of `Monolith architecture`: